mieksleb/BirdVision/README.md

 # BirdVision

 Tennis ball trajectory prediction and visualisation using classical dynamics and machine learning.
+A full description can be found in the [manual](BirdVision.pdf).

 ![Alt text](/3D_objects/Rendered_Images/ball_render_sleb2.png?raw=true "Optional Title")